janjongboom/blog.janjongboom.com/_posts/2016-12-19-simplify-your-codebase.md

 }
 ```

 When you compile this code with ARMCC, the program will crash right after toggling the LED.
-This is due to blocking operations being unallowed  in ISRs, they should be handled as fast as possible.
-We should thus signal the main thread and do the `printf` call in there.
+This is because calls to stdio (like `printf`) are [guarded by mutexes](https://developer.mbed.org/handbook/CMSIS-RTOS) in the ARM C standard library, and mutex functions [cannot be called from an ISR](https://www.keil.com/pack/doc/cmsis/RTOS/html/group__CMSIS__RTOS__MutexMgmt.html).
+We can get around this by signalling the main thread from the ISR and do the `printf` call in there.
 That's especially confusing when teaching beginners, as now we need to explain the concept of [Semaphores](https://developer.mbed.org/handbook/RTOS#semaphore) or [Mailboxes](https://developer.mbed.org/handbook/RTOS#mail) as well.

 **Using a Semaphore**